fozcodes/linkshare/README.md

 **VERY IMPORTANT TO SET 'grant_type' => 'password' IN YOUR CONFIG - Otherwise the OAuth Plugin will set it as 'client_credentials' and Linkshare won't know what that means.**

+You can find your `client_id` and your `client_secret` here, by clicking the 'show keys' button: https://developers.rakutenmarketing.com/subscribe/site/pages/subscriptions.jag

 ## Usage
 ```
 <?php